-For the purposes of ascertaining the amounts payable from time to time under this Lease as Percentage Rent or otherwise, Tenant agrees to prepare and keep at the Premises or at Tenant's principal office in the County where the Premises are located for a period of not less than thirty-six (36) months following the end of each calendar year of which any portion falls within the Term, adequate books and records for such calendar year which shall show inventories and receipts of merchandise at the Premises, all sales and charges, and daily receipts from all sales and other transactions in, on, upon, from or with respect to the Premises by Tenant and any other persons conducting any business in, on, upon, from or with respect to the Premises.
+Tenant agrees to prepare and keep at the Premises or at Tenant's principal office in the County where the Premises are located for a period of not less than thirty-six (36) months following the end of each calendar year of which any portion falls within the Term, adequate books and records for such calendar year which shall show inventories and receipts of merchandise at the Premises, all sales and charges, and daily receipts from all sales and other transactions in, on, upon, from or with respect to the Premises by Tenant and any other persons conducting any business in, on, upon, from or with respect to the Premises.
 Tenant and all other persons conducting business in, on, upon, from or with respect to the Premises shall record at the time of sale, in the presence of the customer, all receipts from sales or other transactions whether for cash or credit in a cash register or in cash registers having a sealed cumulative total.
 Tenant further agrees to keep sales tax returns with respect to each such calendar year and all pertinent original sales records at the Premises or at Tenant's principal office in the County where the Premises are located for at least thirty-six (36) months following the end of each such calendar year.